ctoogood/johndory/src/content/features/oatcakes/oatcakes.md

 date: 2019-06-13
 featuredImage: ./images/oatcakes-009.jpg
 category: feature
+description: Oatcakes have been a Scottish staple for centuries(first documented in around AD43).
+They were made as an alternative to bread that would last much longer without going stale.
 ---
 Oatcakes have been a Scottish staple for centuries(first documented in around AD43).
 They were made as an alternative to bread that would last much longer without going stale.